WPLN-FM: Power boost

-In early 2006, WPLN-FM began broadcasting its programming in digital.
+In early 2006, WPLN-FM began broadcasting with HD Radio technology.
 More information is found below.

+Ending classical music

 On September 8, 2009, WPLN-FM discontinued its 9 a.m. to 3 p.m. classical music programming in favor of a block of news-and-talk programs from NPR and other providers.
 That action reflected a trend in medium-sized markets towards orienting public radio schedules in favor of more popular (and perhaps more accessible) political and features programming and away from classical music, whose audiences are aging, according to market researchers.

 However, the demand for the spoken-word programs grew to the point that station officials decided to acquire the Vanderbilt University-owned student station WRVU and convert it into a full-time classical music station, WFCL, on 91.1 FM, on June 7, 2011.
 WPLN thereafter became a full-time news-and-talk station, with feature programming on weekends.

-This action is similar to earlier ones involving public radio stations and college stations in San Francisco and Houston (the Houston station, however, has since become a religious-formatted FM).
-Beginning on November 30, 2020, though, WFCL became WNXP (with the call sign actually having changed in early October) and classical programming was replaced by an eclectic music format, largely revolving around the adult album alternative genre.
-Classical music moved to the HD-2 signal (see below).
+Beginning on November 30, 2020, the classical music on the main channel of 91.1 FM ended.
+WFCL became WNXP (with the call sign actually having changed in early October) and classical programming was replaced by an eclectic music format, largely revolving around the adult album alternative genre.
+Classical music moved to the HD-2 signal.